Frequently asked questions about the RCEM examinations

 when undertaking examinations.
 Candidates may submit a request for reasonable

 adjustments through the application form and should note that the responsibility for requesting adjustments and providing the necessary supporting documents lies with them.
-Please see the guidance here.
+Please see View the guidance for candidates with additional requirements.

-The results are made available approximately 6-8 weeks after the date of the examination (the date will be made available here).
+The results are made available approximately 6-8 weeks after the date of the examination on our examination calendar and fees page.
 Exam feedback is usually sent within a week of the results release date.

 If you email the RCEM Exams team (exams@rcem.ac.uk) to request a withdrawal from the exam within the application window, we will withdraw your application and refund you in full.
 No reason or evidence is required for withdrawals within the application window.